SMS Danzig (1851): Construction

 Danzigs design was conceived by the British engineer John Scott Russell and it was originally planned to build her in the United Kingdom.
 However, Prince Adalbert of Prussia (1811–1873) decided to build the vessel in Danzig instead to stimulate the local economy.
 The keel was laid at JW Klawitter's works there on 24 August 1850, with the copper mined near Berlin, the wood for the hull coming from the outskirts of Danzig and the iron imported from England.
 She entered service in June 1853.

 Career

 First voyage

 Danzigs first voyage was on 12 July 1853 to pick up her armament of ten 68-pounder guns from Deptford.
 The guns had to be picked up directly, since they could not be exported due to the demands of the Crimean War).
 She had a crew of 220 officers and men.

-Because of the 1853 conflict between the Ottoman and Russian empires, the vessel was then sent to Constantinople in September of that year, together with other Prussian units, to protect Prussian interests.
+Because of the 1853 conflict between the Ottoman and the Russian Empire, the vessel was then sent to Constantinople in September of that year, together with other Prussian units, to protect Prussian interests.
 From April to June 1854, the ship was in Piraeus to protect Otto of Greece (a member of the House of Wittelsbach), because he was threatened by a revolution.
 After this, the ship sailed to Syros to pick up a load of marble for Berlin Museums.